swcarpentry/visualization-novice/_episodes/07-ggplot.md

 - "Use `ggplot2` to visualize and analyze data."
 ---

+Suppose you were asked to draw a graph.
+Before drawing, you would possibly have several questions on how to draw is.
+For instance, which __data__ should be __mapped__ to the plot:  is it the relationship between a categorical and a continuous variable, or the relationship between two continuous variable?
+Similarly, which __geometrical__ representations should you use: a bar, a point or a density line?
+Once you determine these informations, how does the appearance, the __aesthetic__, of the geometrical elements would look like?
+It is this reasoning from the Grammar of Graphicas that it is used in the `ggplot2` package.

+`ggplot2` implements the notion that every plot is drawn by adding layers on top of one another - just like as if you were drawing.

 Implement histogram for "How was the population of Africa distributed across the continent by country in 2007?"